 Although these plans must comply with federal laws, benefits are otherwise dependent on what the employer wants to be covered and are not subject to state autism laws.
 This does not mean they will not cover a full range of autism-related services, only that they are not required to.

 Approximately half of the companies with more than 500 employees cover ABA.
-Companies such as Bank of America, Home Depot, and Walmart are among those that do—consult this incomplete list of some self-funded companies that offer ABA benefitsOpens in a new tab..
+Companies such as Bank of America, Home Depot, and Walmart are among those that do—consult this incomplete list of some self-funded companies that offer ABA benefits.

 Speak with your company’s human resources department to find out what treatment options are covered.
 Ask for a copy of the plan summary so you can read the fine print.
 Keep the outline of your plan for potential disputes with the insurance company.